 on Arabella Street just located just behind 31 Albany Rd, Roath, Cardiff (which is the Switch Vape Shop) CF24 3RQ.

 I took a few years break from curating exhibitions and events in Cardiff to follow my Artsci Creativity and tutoring.
 However, Sativaworx approach me a short while ago and invited me to work in conjunction with them to create THE Penelope Rose GALLERY, so how could I refuse?!

-The first exhibition is a retrospective of work that became the ignition for my Artsci creations and collaborations.
-Following on from this there will be an elite selection of rising stars local and international adorning the gallery walls and space with their creations.
+The current exhibition is running for a few more weeks it is a retrospective of work that became the ignition for my Artsci creations and collaborations.
+Following on from this there will be an elite selection of rising stars local and international artists work adorning the gallery walls and space with their creations.

 A little about me....

 I am a Artsci Creator, Curator and Educator based in Cardiff and the Vale, primarily focused on what is known in the public eye as “artsci”: creating works of art that explore scientific concepts and find new ways to imagine, explain and represent concepts that can be very difficult to communicate through graphs, terminology and statistics alone.
 Simply put: it blends scientific data with imagination and creativity to celebrate cutting edge ideas at the frontiers of our exploration of the universe in which we find ourselves.
 It all began with the work that can be seen in this retrospective exhibition.